Contact Consumer Protection

 If only one party is present, the matters may proceed in the absence of the other party.

 Although proceedings in the Magistrates Court are relatively informal, certain rules must be observed.

-If the matter appears likely to be settled in this way, it is important to be aware what you are agreeing to.
-It is final and binding on both parties.
+The court will likely attempt to manage your case through a pre-trial conference with a registrar instead of going straight to trial.
+If the matter is likely to be settled in this way, it is important to be aware that any settlement reached is final and binding on both parties.

 The court will send you a copy of any orders made after the conference.